-Extended Repayment
+- Extended Repayment

-- Available to borrowers who have accumulated more than \$30K in Direct or FFELP Federal Stafford, PLUS & Consolidation loans first disbursed on or after October 7, 1998 - Direct and FFELP Federal Loans are accumulated separately in determining eligibility - Repayment can be extended up to 25 years - Payments may be fixed or graduated - Permits you to manage monthly cash flow needs, but will increase your cost
+Available to borrowers who have accumulated more than \$30K in Direct or FFELP Federal Stafford, PLUS & Consolidation loans first disbursed on or after October 7, 1998

+Direct and FFELP Federal Loans are accumulated separately in determining eligibility engayment can be extended up to 25 years

+Payments may be fixed or graduated

+Permits you to manage monthly ash flow needs, but will increase your cost

-Income-Based Repayment
+- Income-Based Repayment

-- Available to borrowers of most federal student loans experiencing financial hardship - Borrower qualifies if annual monthly student loan payments exceed 15% of "discretionary income" or if such payments exceed 10% of "discretionary income" for "new borrowers" - If eligible for IBR, borrower's monthly payment will be determined by a formula that takes into account household size and adjusted gross income.
-Increases in income will impact the required monthly payment amount - Unpaid balance may be forgiven after 25 years of scheduled monthly payments or after 20 years of scheduled monthly payments for "new borrowers"
+Available to borrowers of most federal student loans experiencing financial hardship

+Borrower qualifies if annual monthly student loan payments exceed 15% of "discretionary income" or if such payments exceed 10% of discretionary income if meet borrowers or if such payments access of 10% of discretionary income if meet borrowers in experience in the summary of the summary of the summary of the summary of the required monthly payment amount.

+Unpaid balance may be forgiven after 25 years of scheduled monthly payments or after 20 years of scheduled monthly payments for "new borrowers".